AliceO2Group/simulation/docs/generators/generatorso2.md

 * `hooksFuncName` : string to specify the functionname corresponding to the trigger function (optional)

-### pythi8pp
+### pythia8pp

+A special, pre-configured case of `<pythia8>` for pp collisions.
 This uses default Pythia8 with [this configuration](https://github.com/AliceO2Group/AliceO2/blob/dev/Generators/share/egconfig/pythia8_inel.cfg).

 ### pythia8hf

+A special, pre-configured case of `<pythia8>` for HF.
 This uses default Pythia8 with the configuration [this configuration](https://github.com/AliceO2Group/AliceO2/blob/dev/Generators/share/egconfig/pythia8_hf.cfg).

 ### pythia8hi

+A special, pre-configured case of `<pythia8>` for PbPb collisions (Agantyr model).
 This uses default Pythia8 with the configuration [this configuration](https://github.com/AliceO2Group/AliceO2/blob/dev/Generators/share/egconfig/pythia8_hi.cfg).

 ### pythia8powheg